Fully quantum fluctuation theorems: Conditional fluctuation relations

 \subsection{Without time-reversal}

-As mentioned above, the fact that we drop the assumption of perfect control implies a simpler structure.
+As mentioned earlier, the fact that we drop the assumption of perfect control implies a simpler structure.
 The first simplification is that we here only need to consider two subsystems: the energy reservoir $E$ and the rest $\widetilde{S}$.
-For the general theory there is no need for any further partitioning into subsystems, but to relate to the results in previous sections we would let $\widetilde{S} = S'C = SBC$.
+For the general theory there is no need for any further partitioning into subsystems, but in order to relate to the results in previous sections we would let $\widetilde{S} = S'C = SBC$.

 \begin{Assumptions} Let $\mathcal{H}_{\widetilde{S}}$ and $\mathcal{H}_E$ be complex Hilbert spaces \begin{itemize} \item Let $H_{\widetilde{S}}$ and $H_E$ be Hermitian operators on $\mathcal{H}_{\widetilde{S}}$ and $\mathcal{H}_{E}$, respectively, and let